ProjectLibertyLabs/graph-sdk/bridge/node/README.md

 #### Methods

 - `getGraphHandle(): number`: Returns the handle to the native graph state.
+- `getGraphConfig(environment: EnvironmentInterface): Config`: Retrieves the graph configuration.
-- `getGraphSize(): Promise<number>`: Retrieves the current size of the graph.
+- `getSchemaIdFromConfig(environment: EnvironmentInterface, connectionType: ConnectionType, privacyType: PrivacyType): number`: Retrieves the schema ID from the graph configuration.
+- `getGraphStatesCount(): number`: Number of different graph states in memory.
+Each instance of the Graph class creates a new graph state.
-- `containsUserGraph(dsnpUserId: number): Promise<boolean>`: Checks if the graph contains the user graph for the specified DSNP user ID.
+- `containsUserGraph(dsnpUserId: number): boolean`: Checks if the graph contains the user graph for the specified DSNP user ID.
-- `getGraphUsersCount(): Promise<number>`: Retrieves the count of user graphs in the graph.
+- `getGraphUsersCount(): number`: Retrieves the count of user graphs in the graph.
-- `removeUserGraph(dsnpUserId: number): Promise<void>`: Removes the user graph for the specified DSNP user ID from the graph.
+- `removeUserGraph(dsnpUserId: number): boolean`: Removes the user graph for the specified DSNP user ID from the graph.
-- `importUserData(payload: ImportBundle[]): Promise<void>`: Imports user data into the graph.
+- `importUserData(payload: ImportBundle[]): boolean`: Imports user data into the graph.
-- `exportUpdates(): Promise<Update>`: Retrieves the graph updates.
+- `exportUpdates(): Update[]`: Retrieves the graph updates.
+- `exportUserGraphUpdates(dsnpUserId: string): Update[]`: Retrieves the graph updates for a specific user.
-- `getConnectionsForUserGraphUpdates(dsnpUserId: number, schemaId: string, includePending: boolean): Promise<DsnpGraphEdge[]>`: Retrieves the connections for a user graph.
+- `getConnectionsForUserGraph(dsnpUserId: string, schemaId: number, includePending: boolean): DsnpGraphEdge[]`: Retrieves the connections for a user graph.
-- `applyActions(actions: Action[]): Promise<void>`: Applies actions to the graph.
+- `applyActions(actions: Action[], options?: ActionOptions): boolean`: Applies actions to the graph.
+- `commit(): void`: Any changes applied to the graph lives inside a transaction that can get rollbacked until committed.
+- `rollback(): void`: Any changes applied to the graph lives inside a transaction will get rollbacked.
-- `forceCalculateGraphs(dsnpUserId: number): Promise<Update>`: Forces the calculation of graphs for the specified DSNP user ID.
+- `forceCalculateGraphs(dsnpUserId: string): Update[]`: Forces the calculation of graphs for the specified DSNP user ID.
-- `getConnectionsWithoutKeys(): Promise<number[]>`: Retrieves the connections without keys in the graph.
+- `getConnectionsWithoutKeys(): string[]`: Retrieves the connections without keys in the graph.
-- `getOneSidedPrivateFriendshipConnections(dsnpUserId: number): Promise<DsnpGraphEdge[]>`: Retrieves the one-sided private friendship connections for the specified DSNP user ID.
+- `getOneSidedPrivateFriendshipConnections(dsnpUserId: string): DsnpGraphEdge[]`: Retrieves the one-sided private friendship connections for the specified DSNP user ID.
-- `getPublicKeys(dsnpUserId: number): Promise<DsnpPublicKey[]>`: Retrieves the public keys for the specified DSNP user ID.
+- `getPublicKeys(dsnpUserId: string): DsnpPublicKey[]`: Retrieves the public keys for the specified DSNP user ID.
-- `deserializeDsnpKeys(keys: DsnpKeys): Promise<DsnpPublicKey[]>`: Deserializes DSNP keys.
+- `deserializeDsnpKeys(keys: DsnpKeys): DsnpPublicKey[]`: Deserializes DSNP keys.
-- `getGraphConfig(environment: EnvironmentInterface): Promise<Config>`: Retrieves the graph configuration.
-- `getSchemaIdFromConfig(environment: EnvironmentInterface, connectionType: ConnectionType, privacyType: PrivacyType): Promise<number>`: Retrieves the schema ID from the graph configuration.
+- `generateKeyPair(keyType: number): GraphKeyPair`: Generates a new key pair for the requested keyType.
-- `freeGraphState(): void`: Frees the graph state.
+- `freeGraphState(): boolean`: Frees the graph state from memory.

 ### Type Definitions